khanmo97/Vroom-Services/README.md

 - Robert Ellis

 ### vroomWash is an application built using the Expo framework for React Native, Redux, Firebase, and Firestore.
-### Main function of VroomWash: To enable customers to discover business detailing services in their area to hire.